-Education roles usually count towards the "Make a Difference" part of the Manchester Leadership Award.
+Roles with children and young people usually count towards the "Make a Difference" part of the Stellify Award.
 Roles that take on committee responsibility may count towards the "Step Up and Lead" section.

-Whether you’re looking to share your passion for education, raise the aspirations of others, or gain experience for a future career, there are plenty of education related volunteering opportunities available.
+Whether you’re looking to share your passion for education, raise the aspirations of others, or gain experience for a future career, there are plenty of volunteering opportunities available with children and young people.

 Finding an opportunity: